 Billie, Rosie, and Varla are three go-go dancers living their life to the fullest.
 They decided to do a bit of drag racing and after an unfortunate incident that left her boyfriend dead, they decide to kidnap his girlfriend Linda.
 Soon, they meet an elderly, disabled gentleman and his muscular but dumb son.
 Seeing easy money and cock, they approach them, much to the enjoyment of this dynamic duo…

-If you add male power, death and sexual drives to the whole thing, what appears before your mind is something truly original.
+If you add male power, death, and sexual drives to the whole thing, what appears is something truly original.
 A documentary of human behavior and desires, unfettered by external forces.
-At the end, a friendly warning, do not fast forward the movie to see another cool scene, it’s much more fun to use the idling for deep reflection and psychoanalysis.
+I also want to add that this entire text has been written under the influence of another documentary.
+I’m talking about Adam Curtis’s groundbreaking masterpiece The Century of Self.
+I urge you to check it out.
+In the end, a friendly warning, do not fast forward the movie to see another cool scene.
+It’s much more fun to use the idling for deep reflection and psychoanalysis.

 Director: Russ Meyer